 What is DTL?

-The dtl command line tool is like having all the *nix text tools (like grep, awk, sed, cut etc.) for your complex data structures, and works with JSON, yaml, and csv data.
+The dtl tool is like having all the *nix text tools (like grep, sort awk, sed, cut etc.) for your complex data structures, and works with JSON, yaml, and csv data.

-Finally, the dtlr REPL tool has built-in help and is great for trying things out on the command line.
+Finally, the dtlr REPL tool has built-in help and is great for exploring your data and trying things out in the terminal.

 Try it out!